warwickdatasciencesociety/deep-dive-into-sql/README.md

 ### Session Links

 Here you can find the resources for each session.
-Sessions will be added as the course progresses.
+Sessions will be updated as the course progresses.

 * [Session One](session-one/)
 * [Session Two](session-two/)